ku-nlp/ja-vicuna-qa-benchmark/README.md

-# LLM Judge
+# Japanese Vicuna QA Benchmark

+We manually translated Vicuna Questions to Japanese, which consists of 80 diverse questions in 10 categories (generic, coding, roleplay, writing, etc.)

-In this package, you can use Vicuna-Japanese questions and prompts to evaluate your models with LLM-as-a-judge.
+In this package, you can leverage these 80 Questions and prompts to evaluate your models in a reference-free manner with LLM-as-a-judge.
 To automate the evaluation process, we prompt strong LLMs like GPT-4 to act as judges and assess the quality of the models' responses.
+To be noticed, such zero-shot QA-style evaluation might be more suitable for those LLMs that have been fine-tuned with instructions.

 ## Contents
 - [Install](#install)